patrcoff/isecapipy/planning/library_api_plans.rst

     patchid = response.json()['value'][0]['vulnerabilities'][0]['id']

-    print(patchid) # THIS IS USED TO ADD TO A PATCH GROUP
+    print(patchid) # THIS IS USED TO ADD TO A PATCH GROUP VIA THE REST API (can't use kb)

     url = f'{baseurl}patch/groups/2/patches'